 - Avoiding unnecessary travel outside of your community

 - Completing personal health checks before and after any services are provided

 - Practicing physical distancing of at least two meters

 - Using respiratory etiquette and wearing masks

-- Staying home if you are sick with cold, flu or COVID symptoms
+- Staying home and apart from others if you are sick with cold, flu or COVID symptoms

 On behalf of our leadership team,